Links to helpful resources for staring work in Divinity sub-disciplines

 2. SBL citation style

-The Society of Biblical Literature has developed a variant of the Chicago citation style specially tailored for work in Biblical Studies.
-This is outlined in their style guide, The SBL Handbook of Style (2nd ed., 2014).
-There's also a useful online supplement for students.
+The Society of Biblical Literature (SBL) has developed a variant of the Chicago citation style specially tailored for work in Biblical Studies.
+This is outlined in their style guide, The SBL Handbook of Style (2nd ed., 2014) available in the Library and as an e-book.
+There's also a useful student supplement which includes guidelines for formatting citations and bibliographies.

 Reference management software